Ananda Mahidol: Aftermath

 An initial radio announcement on 9 June surmised that the king was accidentally killed while toying with his pistol.

 Soon after the death, the Democrat Party spread rumours that left-wing prime minister Pridi Banomyong was behind the death.

 Following the change of prime minister, in October 1946, a Commission of Inquiry reported that the king's death could not have been accidental, but that neither suicide nor murder was satisfactorily proved.

-In November 1947, Field Marshal Plaek Pibulsonggram staged a coup against the elected government of Pridi, appointed Democrat Party leader Khuang Aphaiwong as Prime Minister, and ordered a trial.
-King Ananda's secretary, Senator Chaleo Patoomros, and the pages, But and Chit, were arrested and charged with conspiracy to murder the king.
+In November 1947, Field Marshal Plaek Phibunsongkhram staged a coup against the elected government of Pridi, appointed Democrat Party leader Khuang Aphaiwong as Prime Minister, and ordered a trial.
+King Ananda's secretary, Senator Chaliao Pathumrot, and the pages, But and Chit, were arrested and charged with conspiracy to murder the king.
 After the coup, former Prime Minister Luang Thamrong privately confided to US Ambassador Edwin F. Stanton that the evidence gathered during investigations of the regicide implicated King Bhumibol in the late king's death.

 The trial began in August 1948.
-Prior to the trial, Pibulsonggram admitted to U.S. Ambassador Edwin F. Stanton that he was doubtful that the trial would resolve the mystery of Ananda Mahidol's death.
+Prior to the trial, Plaek Phibunsongkhram admitted to U.S. Ambassador Edwin F. Stanton that he was doubtful that the trial would resolve the mystery of Ananda Mahidol's death.
 The prosecution's case was supported by 124 witnesses and such voluminous documentary evidence that defence counsel asked for an adjournment to give them time to consider it.
 When this was refused the counsel resigned, and new counsel was found.
 Later, two of the defence counsel were arrested and charged with treason.
 Of the remaining two, one resigned, leaving only a single young lawyer for the defence, Fak Na Songkhla.
-Towards the end of the case he was joined by Chaleo Patoomros's daughter, who had just graduated.
+Towards the end of the case he was joined by Chaliao Pathumrot's daughter, who had just graduated.

 The lengthy trial finally ended in May 1951.
-The court ruled that King Ananda had been assassinated, but that Chaleo had not been proved guilty and that neither of the pages could have fired the fatal shot.
+The court ruled that King Ananda had been assassinated, but that Chaliao had not been proved guilty and that neither of the pages could have fired the fatal shot.
 However, they found Chit guilty of being party to the crime.
-The charges against Chaleo and But were dismissed and they were released.
+The charges against Chaliao and But were dismissed and they were released.

-Chit appealed against his conviction, and the prosecution appealed against the acquittal of Chaleo and But.
+Chit appealed his conviction, and the prosecution appealed the acquittal of Chaliao and But.
 After fifteen months of deliberation the Appeals Court dismissed Chit's appeal, and also found But guilty.

-Chit and But appealed to the Supreme Court, which deliberated for ten more months before finally upholding both convictions, and this time convicting Chaleo as well.
+Chit and But appealed to the Supreme Court, which deliberated for ten more months before finally upholding both convictions, and this time convicting Chaliao as well.

-The three men's petitions for clemency were rejected by King Rama IX (Bhumibol Adulyadej) on 17 February 1955 and they were executed by firing squad the next day.
-King Bhumibol Adulyadej later said that he did not believe they were guilty.
+The three men's petitions for clemency were rejected by King Rama IX (Bhumibol Adulyadej), and they were executed by firing squad on 17 February 1955.
+King Rama IX later said that he did not believe they were guilty.

-The King was cremated at Royal Crematorium, Sanam Luang, Bangkok, Thailand on 29 March 1950, four years after his death.
+King Ananda Mahidol was cremated at Sanam Luang, Bangkok, on 29 March 1950, four years after his death.